 9 Ways to Calculate ROI on Local SEO

-Local SEO is how Denver area businesses can reach their prospective customers.
+Local SEO helps Denver-area businesses reach their prospective customers.
 Like traditional SEO, it takes expertise, finesse, and time.
 As much as we’d all love to be able to rank number one overnight, it just doesn’t happen.
 But if you want to make sure you’re getting your money’s worth from your efforts, take a look at these nine ways to calculate your return on investment.

 #1: Monitoring Your Changes in Rank